danimart1991/node-red-nodes/node-red-radarr-api/README.md

 Get an _Array_ of all the movies stored in the _Radarr_ database.
 The **Id** of a movie can be included as an additional parameter to obtain only the data of that movie.

+### Get Command/s

+Get an _Array_ of all the commands stored in the _Radarr System Tasks Queue_.
+The **Id** of a command can be included as an additional parameter to obtain only the data of that command.

 ## Author

 [Daniel Martin Gonzalez](https://danielmartingonzalez.com)